 and shalt deliver his soul from Hell.”

 Isaiah 14:15 – “Yet thou shalt be brought down to Hell, to the sides of the pit.”

 There are at least eighteen more references to Hell in the Old Testament that are not

 listed above. that demand a study if you wish to compare scripture with scripture and get

-reason, and this subject is vitally important when considering how many verses refer to it
+and this subject is vitally important when considering the collection of verses referring to it

 throughout the entire Bible.